leahkemp/ont_human_workflow/docs/analysis_docs/01_setup.md

 Get or ensure you have the appropriate software dependencies, what we need:

-- [git](https://git-scm.com/) (validated to work with v1.8.3.1)
+- [git](https://git-scm.com/) (validated to work with v1.8.3.1) - should be readily available on the ESR production network
+- [guppy]() (validated to work with v6.4.2) - should be readily available on the ESR production network
-- [conda](https://docs.conda.io/en/latest/) (validated to work with v4.13.0) - can be installed to a users account
+- [conda](https://docs.conda.io/en/latest/) (validated to work with v4.13.0) - can be installed to a users account on the ESR production network
-- [mamba](https://mamba.readthedocs.io/en/latest/index.html) (validated to work with v0.24.0) - can be installed to a users account
+- [mamba](https://mamba.readthedocs.io/en/latest/index.html) (validated to work with v0.24.0) - can be installed to a users account on the ESR production network
 - [GNU coreutils](https://www.gnu.org/software/coreutils/) (validated to work with v8.22) - should be readily available on the ESR production network

 How to check if git is installed and available: